Is your thermal printer underperforming? There’s a good chance that those print inaccuracies are the direct result of dirty printheads.

 What You Need

-- Clean lint-free cloth or applicator
+- Clean lint-free cloth or ear stick

 - 99.9% purity IPA